Sri Lankan cuisine: Kottu

 Kottu is a spicy stir-fry of shredded roti bread with vegetables.
 Optional ingredients include eggs, meat, or cheese.
-It was invented in Batticaloa and literally means 'chopped roti' in Tamil.
+It was invented in Colombo and literally means 'chopped roti'.

 Hoppers

 Hoppers (appa in Sinhala) are based on a fermented batter, usually made of rice flour and coconut milk with spices.
 The dish is pan-fried or steamed.
 The fermenting agent is palm toddy or yeast.
-Hopper variants can be either spicy (such as egg hoppers, milk hoppers, and string hoppers), or sweet (such as vandu appa and pani appa).
+Hopper variants can either be spicy (such as egg hoppers, milk hoppers, and string hoppers), or sweet (such as vandu appa and pani appa).
 Spicy hoppers are often accompanied by lunu miris, a mix of red onions and spices.

 String hoppers

 String hoppers (idiyappa in Sinhala) are made from a hot-water dough of rice meal or wheat flour.
 The dough is pressed out in circlets from a string mold onto small wicker mats, and then steamed.
-This dish is typically not eaten plain and is often paired with a curry, such as Kiri hodi.
+This dish is typically not eaten plain and is often paired with a curry, such as kiri hodi.

 Lamprais

-A Dutch Burgher-influenced dish, lamprais is rice boiled in stock accompanied by frikkadels (frikadeller meatballs), a mixed meat curry, blachan, aubergine curry, and seeni sambol.
+A Dutch Burgher-influenced dish, lamprais is rice boiled in stock accompanied by frikkadels (frikadeller meatballs), a mixed-meat curry, blachan, aubergine curry, and seeni sambol.
 All of this is then wrapped in a banana leaf and baked in an oven.
-Lamprais is ideal for special occasions with a large gathering of friends and family considering its richness and the time it takes to prepare.
-Lamprais is cooked twice; first the rice and the entrees are cooked separately and later what is already cooked is wrapped in a banana leaf and baked in an oven, which makes it a unique recipe.
+Lamprais is ideal for special occasions with large gatherings considering its richness and the time it takes to prepare.
+Lamprais is cooked twice; first the rice and the entrees are cooked separately and later what is already cooked is wrapped in a banana leaf and baked in an oven.